Diagnostic Medical Sonography (A)

 • Organize and accurately perform the individual steps in a sonographic procedure in the proper sequence

 Students must be able to perform the essential functions of the profession and meet the academic and clinical standards of the curriculum.
-To seek exceptions to these standards or reasonable accommodations, you should initiate a request with the program director.
+To seek exceptions to these standards or reasonable accommodations, students should initiate a request with the program.

 Tuition

-Students in the Diagnostic Medical Sonography program will pay CUAA tuition during the pre-professional and professional aspects of the program.
-Students in the professional aspect of the program pay for 4 semesters and do not pay for summer, winterim or any overload tuition charges.
-If the student is attending an affiliated, hospital-based, program, a percentage of the tuition will be given to that program.
-Thus, students who are receiving the Emeritus (full) Scholarship or are full time CU employees (tuition-free) will need to pay tuition during the professional aspect of the program.
+Students in the Diagnostic Medical Sonography program will pay CU tuition during the pre-professional and professional aspects of the major.
+Students in the professional aspect of the major pay for 4 semesters and do not pay for summer, or any overload tuition charges.
+If the student is attending an affiliate hospital-based program, a percentage of the tuition will be given to that program.
+Students will be charged CU undergraduate tuition for the full program and receive all eligible institutional aid as long as the student is in enrolled in 12 or more credits.
+Only one student per year will be eligible to utilize the Concordia tuition waiver or tuition exchange.
+No more than one student per site may be on tuition waiver and/or tuition exchange at a time.
+Students receiving tuition benefits who are interested in the CU DMS program are encouraged to discuss options with advising and the imaging department chair.

 Program Learning Outcomes